 A household with no income at all is naturally entitled to the maximum benefit.
-According to the 2014 USDA report, 40% of all SNAP households received the maximum benefit for their family size in 2012.
-However, the average SNAP household in that year got only $274 per month – a little more than 40% of the maximum.
+According to the 2017 USDA report, nearly 39% of all SNAP households received the maximum benefit for their family size in 2016.
+However, the average SNAP household in that year got only $249 per month — a little more than 38% of the maximum.

 Signing Up for SNAP

-SNAP is a collaboration between the Federal Government and individual states.
-It’s funded by the USDA, but states are in charge of distributing benefits, and each state has its own rules about how to get them.
-So although you can find general information about the program through the USDA website, you can only get specific facts (such as who is eligible and how to apply) by visiting the site for your state.
+SNAP is a collaboration between the federal government and individual states.
+The USDA funds it, but states are in charge of distributing benefits, so each state has its own eligibility and enrollment rules.
+Although you can find general information about the program through the USDA website, you can only get specific facts (such as who is eligible and how to apply) by visiting the site for your state.